nestybox/sysbox/docs/user-guide/install-k8s.md

 -   The uninstallation will temporarily disrupt all pods on the nodes where CRI-O and Sysbox were installed, for up to 1 minute, as they require the kubelet to restart.

--   The sleep instruction above is to ensure that kubelet has a chance to launch the 'cleanup' daemonset before it is removed in the next step.

 ## Upgrading Sysbox or Sysbox Enterprise